ArvindHarinder1/PrivatePreviewDocs/GLDAPwithADLDS.md

 **NOTE**: If the server is a stand-alone in a Workgroup and not joined to a domain, enter the name of the computer where the domain name would go.

-# Configure ECMA Connector for LDAP
+## Step 4.
+Configure ECMA Host for LDAP

 To learn more about which connector DLLs are available with the ECMA connector installer see the [Configuration](https://supportability.visualstudio.com/AzureAD/_wiki/wikis/AzureAD?pageID=343348&anchor=configuration) section of the "Azure AD ECMA Connector" CSS wiki page.